 As of March 10, 2020, there has been one confirmed case of COVID-19 (the disease caused by the coronavirus).
 As the prevalence of the virus continues to spread across the nation, the probability that there will be additional cases in Kansas is quite high.
 KACAP recognizes that measures to limit the spread of this virus may affect many aspects of business operations.
 We have developed this statement to explain to our stakeholders what steps we are taking to protect our staff, our partners, and our community, and how those steps will affect the way we do business.

 KACAP conducts and/or facilitates a number of meetings.
 Many of these meetings involve bringing together staff from KACAP’s member agencies for sharing of information, discussing common problems, and learning about new tools and resources.
 We have found that the face-to-face aspect of these meetings is invaluable, and the KACAP board has reaffirmed that the facilitation of such meetings is one of the most important functions that KACAP plays.
-We are presently continuing to convene face-to-face meetings.
+We are presently hosting virtual meetings.

 While our clear preference is for face-to-face meetings, KACAP will work with member agencies, partners, and others to determine the conditions under which it is no longer appropriate to hold face-to-face meetings and to identify appropriate alternatives.